-Following approval by the LCRB of this resolution for the CMGC procurement method for preconstruction and construction services, staff and the design team will develop a Request for Qualifications for CMGC services.
+FUTURE REPORT: Following approval by the Local Contract Review Board (LCRB) for the CMGC procurement method, staff and the design team will develop a Request for Qualifications for CMGC services.
 Responses will be reviewed, scored and interviews will be held.
 Staff will return to the LCRB for approval of the contract with the selected CMGC.

-Upon the completion of this project, staff will return to the Board of Education and discuss the post evaluation of the project and determine if the CMGC method was appropriate for this project.
+Upon the completion of this project, staff will return to the Board of Education and discuss the post evaluation of the project and determine if the CM/GC method was appropriate for this project.